Guitar Fretboard Wood Types: Ebony Vs Rosewood Vs Maple

 2. Maple Fretboards

 The maple neck is the most easily identifiable of the fretboard woods because of its color.
 Unlike the dark rosewood or even darker ebony wood fretboard, maple boards are a light cream color.
-A sort of photographic negative of a rosewood or ebony board, the light color of the maple fretboard is most often set off by black fret-markers.

 maple fretboards: guitar wood colors